oaeproject/Hilary/README.md

 #### Preview Processor (optional)

-The preview processor is not a requirement to run Hilary.
+The preview processor is not a requirement to run Hilary, but it certainly makes things look wonderful.
 It takes care of producing previews of content items for the UI (e.g., splitting PDFs into pages, cropping / resizing uploaded images).
 There are a few dependencies needed only if you are planning to run the preview processor:

-##### PDFTK
+##### PDFTK (only if preview processor is desired)

 Download and install the PDFTK installer from [here](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
 This dependency takes care of splitting PDF files into individual pages.

-##### LibreOffice
+##### LibreOffice (only if preview processor is desired)

 Download and install LibreOffice from [here](http://www.libreoffice.org/download/).
 This dependency takes care of converting Microsoft Office files to PDFs so they may be further split into previews by PDFTK.

 #### Nginx (version 1.3.11 or higher)

-Nginx **version 1.3.11 or higher** can be downloaded [here](http://nginx.org/en/download.html).
+Nginx **version 1.3.11 or higher** can be downloaded [here](http://nginx.org/en/download.html) (at the time of writing, version 1.3.11 can only be found as a development version).
 You will need [PCRE](http://www.pcre.org/) to configure Nginx.

 Once you've downloaded and extracted both to directories of your choice, you can configure and install: